 Cash and investments include cash on hand, demand deposits, and short-term investments with a maturity of three months or less when acquired.
-Investments are stated at fair value.
+Investments are stated at fair value except for certain investment pools that are valued at either amortized cost (MILAF Cash Management Class) or net asset value (MILAF TERM).